-A possibility of signing new FTAs with North-East Asian countries remains pretty moderate regarding ongoing EEC open negotiation tracks.
-In the mid of 2018 the EAEU has the following open country tracks:
+The possibility of signing new FTAs with North-East Asian countries remains moderate regarding ongoing EEC open negotiation tracks.
+In the mid of 2018, the EAEU had the following open country tracks:

-- The signed Agreement on trade and economic cooperation with China.
-This agreement is perceived as a first step of EAEU-"Belt and Road" conjunction framework; - Negotiations on the FTA with India; - Negotiations on the FTA with Singapore; - Working consultations with the Republic of Korea on the FTA; - The signed Interim Agreement with Iran enabling establishment of free trade area.
-This agreement should be negotiated up to the Permanent one within 3 years after Interim agreement will be enforced; - Outside Asia, negotiations are underway with Israel on the FTA and on the unification of the trade regime and the FTA with Serbia.
+- A signed Agreement on trade and economic cooperation with China.
+This agreement is perceived as a first step for EAEU in the "Belt and Road" conjunction framework; - Negotiations on the FTA with India; - Negotiations on the FTA with Singapore; - Working consultations with the Rep. of Korea on a FTA; - A signed Interim Agreement with Iran enabling the establishment of free trade area.
+This agreement should be upgraded to a Permanent Agreement within 3 years after the Interim agreement comes into force; - Outside Asia, negotiations are underway with Israel on the FTA and on the unification of a trade regime and the FTA with Serbia.

-The formats of these negotiations differ, but all of them to some extent cover economic dimension of the Russian policy of the Pivot to Asia.
+The formats of these negotiations differ, but most of them to some extent cover the economic dimension of the Russian policy of the Pivot to Asia.

-Agreement on trade and economic cooperation between EAEU and PRC was signed on May 2018.
-This agreement can be defined as non-preferential and is aimed at strengthening cooperation and facilitation of further negotiations within a conjunction framework28.
-However chances for FTA negotiations with China in short-term period remain pretty low due to the "paranoia" about "flood of Chinese products and damage to EAEU economy" widely spread even in Russian expert community.
-Nevertheless, in June 2018 Russia and PRC signed feasibility study for a broad Eurasian economic partnership29, which will not cover trade in goods (because it is EEC mandate) as opposed to other issues such as trade in services, investment facilitation e-commerce etc.30 This agreement could be of a mid-term or even long-
+An agreement on trade and economic cooperation between EAEU and China was signed in May 2018.
+This agreement can be defined as non-preferential and is aimed at strengthening cooperation and the facilitation of further negotiations within a conjunction framework28.
+However, the chances for FTA negotiations with China in short-term period remain pretty low due to the "paranoia" about "a flood of Chinese products and damage to EAEU economies" widespread even in the Russian expert community.
+Nevertheless, in June 2018 Russia and China signed a feasibility study for a broad Eurasian economic partnership29, which will not cover trade in goods (because of the EEC mandate) as opposed to other issues such as trade in services, investment facilitation, and e-commerce.30 This agreement could be medium- or even long-term.
+However, there has been no public signal about the transformation of the agreement on trade and economic cooperation between EAEU and China into an FTA in the nearest future, and future unification of a special non-trade regime with other EAEU members will take much more work, as is happening now with the much less important partner, Serbia (where unilateral Russian trade responsibilities go through transformation to the EAEU FTA level).